NHSDigital/eps-workflow-semantic-release/README.md

 ### PR Title Check

-This workflow checks that all pull requests have a title that matches the required format.
+This workflow checks that all pull requests have a title that matches the required format, and comments on the PR with a link to the relevant ticket if a ticket reference is found.

 #### Example